ayat93a/reading-notes-/Read:Class01.md

 # Pain and Suffering
-With No Pain there is No Gain
+With No Pain there is No Gain.
 Pain is nessecary for big dream, suffer is just suffer.
 I have 10 weeks to can achive my gole in being a *WEB DEVELOPER* and can complete my first project in *Artificial Intelligence*